Mirwais Ahmadzaï: Solo career

 In 1990, Mirwais released his eponymous debut solo album Mirwais which contained nine tracks and was performed by Mirwais exclusively in French; he had not yet learned English.

 In 1998, he signed to French independent record label Naïve Records and released the single "Disco Science".
 This single was a success as a club dance hit and appeared in the soundtrack for the Guy Ritchie film, Snatch and the 2006 Luc Besson film Arthur and the Invisibles.
 In August 2000, he released the album Production, which included the single "Paradise (Not For Me)" made in collaboration with Madonna.
 It also included two minor chart hits in the UK Singles Chart: "Disco Science" (2000, #68) and "Naive Song" (2000, #50).

 Naive Song went to number 2 on the US Dance Club Charts in 2001.

 Madonna

-Madonna recruited him for writing and production collaboration on four of her studio albums: Music (2000), American Life (2003), Confessions on a Dance Floor (2005), and Madame X (2019).
+Madonna recruited him for writing and production collaboration on five of her studio albums: Music (2000), American Life (2003), Confessions on a Dance Floor (2005), Madame X (2019), and Confessions II (2026).
 He also co-wrote a song that would later appear on her greatest hits album Celebration as a previously unreleased track.

 Mirwais contributed the following tracks to the Madonna albums: